ewok/todoist-add/README.md

 ## Installing
 On Windows, download [the executable](https://github.com/jeffgreenca/todoist-add/raw/master/dist/td.exe) and place it in your PATH.
 Otherwise, alias the `td.py` script or build your own.

-The first time you run the app, it will ask you for your API token.
+The first time you run the app, it will ask you for your Todoist API token.
+Obtain your personal token by logging in to your Todoist account and navigating to `Settings -> Integrations -> API token`.

-Get it from Todoist by going to `Settings -> Integrations -> API token`.
+*Note - the app stores your token in a file under your user profile directory, `~/.todoist`.
+Consider if this is sufficiently secure for your computing environment.

 ## Building
 If you need to build your own binary, and you have Python 3 + `pipenv` installed, you can do this: